-- Consideration for readmission will be granted only to the student who is in compliance with the following readmission guidelines: - a.
-The student must schedule an exit interview with the campus program director within 10 days of exit. - b.
-The Exit Interview/Readmission Application will be completed and signed during the exit interview.
-Packet can be obtained from student's SSA or the Program Manager. - c.
+1. Consideration for readmission will be granted only to the student who is in compliance with the following readmission guidelines:

+- a.
+Student will have to file a Reinstatement form for review by the college. - b.
 Student requesting readmission must have: - A 2.7 cumulative GPA on 4.0 scale in all nursing major courses.
 GPA will be calculated using course grades from previously completed nursing major courses, - ii.
-A letter to the College Administrator detailing the reason(s) for not progressing in the nursing major; the reason(s) for readmission to the nursing major; indicate how the student's status has changed in regards to progression in the nursing major.
-Give examples of the strategies for success to be implemented if granted readmission. - d.
+In the reinstatement form, student must list the reason(s) for not progressing in the nursing major; the reason(s) for wanting readmission to the nursing major; indications for how the student's status has changed in regards to progression in the nursing major; and examples of the strategies for success to be implemented if granted readmission. - c.
 The College Administrator may specify certain criteria necessary for readmission.
-Additional readmission criteria may include but are not limited to: - i.
+In the Student Success Plan additional readmission criteria may include but are not limited to: - i.
 Repeating of academic courses; - ii.
-Work experience; - iii.
-Remediation meetings; - iv.
-Counseling; - Review of Code of Conduct issues, including timeliness, professionalism, and accountability. - vi.
-Remediation activities related to Code of Conduct - e.
-The student is responsible for providing documentation of compliance with the readmission criteria.
-This may include a summary of work, educational, and other experiences required/obtained since leaving the program. - Documentation will be submitted to the Site Director a minimum of 30-days prior to the start of the designated date of readmission. f.
-The student must comply with all criteria set forth in the Exit Interview/Readmission Application within the specified time frame to be considered for readmission.

-- A student who prematurely exits the nursing program for any reason will complete an exit interview with the campus program director. - iii.
-Students may be granted one readmission. - iv.
-A student requesting readmission to the College of Nursing & Health Care Professions may need to comply with new curriculum requirements. - v.
+Clinical/laboratory/simulation experiences; - iii.
+Remediation meetings and activities; - iv.
+Counseling; - v.
+Review of Code of Conduct issues, including timeliness, professionalism, and accountability. - vi.
+Remediation activities related to Code of Conduct issues. - d.
+The student is responsible for providing documentation of compliance with the readmission criteria prior to consideration of reentry.
+This may include a summary of work, educational, and other experiences required/obtained since leaving the program. - e.
+Students may be granted one readmission. - f.
+A student requesting readmission to the College of Nursing & Health Care Professions may need to comply with new curriculum requirements. - g.
 Readmission to the nursing program is not guaranteed simply because the student was previously enrolled in nursing courses or was previously accepted.
-The decision will be based on the evidence showing that the student is ready to continue, has potential to complete the program, and is in compliance with University regulations and standards of behavior. - vi.
-All readmissions are subject to space availability and approval of the Dean. - If readmission is granted, the readmission is valid only for the semester noted on the Readmission Request Form. - viii.
-If readmission is granted, the student must meet all the requirements for readmission as detailed on the Readmission letter. - ix.
-The re-entry application will be reviewed at the next scheduled Re-Entry/Transfer committee meeting (held monthly).
-The student will receive notification if the application for readmission was approved or denied via email. - x.
-Student acceptance letter will detail the requirements and timelines the student must meet before attendance in the courses can occur. - xi.
-Students denied readmission will receive a letter indicating College's decision.
+The decision will be based on the evidence showing that the student is ready to continue, has potential to successfully complete the program, and is in compliance with University regulations and standards of behavior - h.
+All readmissions are subject to space availability and approval of the Dean. - If readmission is granted, the readmission is valid only for the semester noted on the Readmission Request Form. - If readmission is granted, the student must meet all the requirements for readmission as detailed on the Readmission letter. - k.
+Student acceptance letter will detail the requirements and timelines the student must meet before attendance in the courses can occur. - Students denied readmission will receive a letter indicating College's decision.

-Mandatory Advisement for Pre-licensure Nursing Major Courses

-Faculty members may request mandatory advisement or remediation sessions when students are in clinical or academic jeopardy, and/or when student behavior appears below professional standards.
+Mandatory Advisement for Pre-licensure Nursing Major Courses Faculty members may request mandatory advisement or remediation sessions when students are in clinical or academic jeopardy, and/or when student behavior appears below professional standards.
 Satisfactory academics and/or behavioral changes must be accomplished by the end of the course in order to progress in the nursing program.
 It is important to maintain continuous progress and a sound knowledge base to be successful throughout the program.